 A patient presenting with a single, acute episode of dyspepsia is of concern, particularly if symptoms are accompanied by dyspnea, diaphoresis, or tachycardia; such patients may have acute coronary ischemia.
 Chronic symptoms that occur with exertion and are relieved by rest may represent angina.

-GI causes are most likely to manifest as chronic complaints.
+GI causes are most likely to manifest as chronic symptoms.
 Symptoms are sometimes classified as ulcer-like, dysmotility-like, or reflux-like; these classifications suggest but do not confirm an etiology.
 Ulcer-like symptoms consist of pain that is localized in the epigastrium, frequently occurs before meals, and is partially relieved by food, antacids, or H2 blockers.
 Dysmotility-like symptoms consist of early satiety, postprandial fullness, nausea, vomiting, bloating, and symptoms that are worsened by food and typically not pain.
 Reflux-like symptoms consist of heartburn or acid regurgitation.
 However, symptoms often overlap.

 Testing